 As Dr. Phil always says, “For kids, the home should be their soft place to land.”
 At least take some comfort in knowing that your child feels comfortable and able to be their true self with you.
 It also totally sucks to see your child in such distress.

 I know it’s hard.
 I live this too–I often have to cancel afternoon or evening plans because my child cannot handle it.
-Truly, I understand this and the disappointment and frustration.
+Truly, I understand this.

 After all, it’s not the child who is the source of the frustration; it’s an inadequate IEP.